RavivBenami/RavivBenami/README.md

 ## I'm a Full Stack Developer

-- 🌱 I’m currently learning everything 🤣
+- 💡 I’m currently acquiring more knowledge and experience 📖
-- 👯 I’m looking to collaborate with other content creators
+- 👨‍💻 I'm open to work offers
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 👯 I’m looking to collaborate with other developers
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact : I love to train at the gym and play at the computer

 ### Connect with me: